aws/aws-lambda-dotnet/README.md

 ### Yeoman (Deprecated)

 The Yeoman generators have been deprecated in favor of the new **dotnet new** templates.
 They will not be migrated from the older project.json based project system.

+## Feedback and Contributing

+Small description on what the guidelines are for contributing and pointing them to [CONTRIBUTING.md](./CONTRIBUTING.MD) file which should go more in depth on the differences about opening a a bug, feature request or guidance issue or how to make a pull request.